Kurt Vonnegut: Themes

+Economy

 Vonnegut was a vocal critic of American society, and this was reflected in his writings.
 Several key social themes recur in Vonnegut's works, such as wealth, the lack of it, and its unequal distribution among a society.
 In The Sirens of Titan, the novel's protagonist, Malachi Constant, is exiled to Saturn's moon Titan as a result of his vast wealth, which has made him arrogant and wayward.
 In God Bless You, Mr. Rosewater, readers may find it difficult to determine whether the rich or the poor are in worse circumstances, as the lives of both groups' members are ruled by their wealth or their poverty.
 Further, in Hocus Pocus, the protagonist is named Eugene Debs Hartke, a homage to the famed socialist Eugene V. Debs and Vonnegut's socialist views.

 In Kurt Vonnegut: A Critical Companion, Thomas F. Marvin states: "Vonnegut points out that, left unchecked, capitalism will erode the democratic foundations of the United States."
 Marvin suggests that Vonnegut's works demonstrate what happens when a "hereditary aristocracy" develops, where wealth is inherited along familial lines: the ability of poor Americans to overcome their situations is greatly or completely diminished.
 Vonnegut also often laments social Darwinism and a "survival of the fittest" view of society.
 He points out that social Darwinism leads to a society that condemns its poor for their own misfortune and fails to help them out of their poverty because "they deserve their fate".

+Ethics in science

+Science and the ethical obligations of scientists are also a common theme in Vonnegut's works.
+His first published story, "Report on the Barnhouse Effect," like many of his early stories, centered on a scientist concerned about the uses of his own invention.
+Player Piano and Cat's Cradle explore the effects on humans of scientific advances.
+In 1969, Vonnegut gave a speech to the American Association of Physics Teachers called "The Virtuous Physicist."
+Asked afterwards what a virtuous scientist was, Vonnegut replied, "one who declines to work on weapons."